 The rest of the paper is organized as follows: In the next section, we provide the essential functional setting to obtain the global solvability results of the system \eqref{31}.
-Then we discuss the local monotoincity ($p\geq \frac{d}{2}+1,\ r\geq 2$), global monotonicity ($p\geq 2,\ r\geq 4$, $2\beta\mu\geq 1$ for $r=4$) and demicontinuity properties of the linear and nonlinear operators (Lemmas \ref{lem2.2}, \ref{lem2.5}, \ref{lem2.8}).
-Using these properties and under proper assumptions on the noise coefficient, we establish the existence of a pathwise strong solution to the system \eqref{31} in section \ref{sec3} (Theorem \ref{exis2}).
-Under an additional assumption on the noise coefficient, we discuss the small time asymptotics of the system \eqref{31} for $p\geq \frac{d}{2}+1,\ r\geq 2$ or $p\geq 2,\ r\geq 4$ ($\beta\mu> 1$ for $r=4$), by studying the effect of small, highly nonlinear, unbounded drifts (small time LDP) in the final section (Theorem \ref{maint}).
+Then we discuss the local monotonicity ($p\geq \frac{d}{2}+1,\ r\geq 2$), global monotonicity ($p\geq 2,\ r\geq 4$, $2\beta\mu\geq 1$ for $r=4$) and demicontinuity properties of the linear and nonlinear operators (see Lemmas \ref{lem2.2}, \ref{lem2.5} and \ref{lem2.8}).
+Using these properties and under proper assumptions on the noise coefficient, we establish the existence of a pathwise strong solution to the system \eqref{31} in Sections \ref{sec3} and \ref{EUSS} (see Theorem \ref{exis2}).
+Under an additional assumption on the noise coefficient, we discuss the small time asymptotics of the system \eqref{31}, by studying the effect of small, highly nonlinear, unbounded drifts (small time LDP) in the final section (see Theorem \ref{maint}).

-\section{Mathematical Formulation}
+\section{Mathematical formulation}

 This section is devoted for the necessary function spaces needed to obtain the global solvability results of the system \eqref{31}.
 Furthermore, we discuss important properties of the nonlinear operators.